Clinical Research Finds Waterpik® Water Flosser Significantly More Effective Than Sonicare® AirFloss

 Plaque biofilm is a collection of bacteria that form complex, interactive colonies throughout the mouth, particularly in hard-to-reach areas between teeth and below the gum line, where it is difficult to remove.
 The removal of plaque biofilm is the basis of preventative dental health, as plaque is the leading cause of tooth decay and gum disease.

 "Virtually anyone and everyone can benefit from using a Waterpik® Water Flosser," says Deborah Lyle, Water Pik, Inc.'s Director of Clinical Research.
 "The Water Flosser is unique in its ability to remove plaque from those areas that are typically missed by traditional brushing and flossing, thereby reducing the patient's risk for gum disease."

 Water Pik, Inc. is committed to sponsoring high quality research studies that are conducted by universities and independent research facilities, and are published in peer-reviewed, professional journals.
 There are now 56 published clinical studies on the Waterpik® Water Flosser that demonstrate it is safe and effective, and can significantly improve oral health for people with braces, implants, crowns, bridges, and diabetes.

 The study, Comparison of Two Power Interdental Cleaning Devices on the Reduction of Gingivitis, was conducted at BioSci Research Canada, Ltd. Study authors included: Naresh C. Sharma, BDS, DDS; Deborah M. Lyle, RDH; MS., Jimmy G. Qaqish, BSc; and Reinhard Schuller, MSc.
-To learn more about this study go to www.waterpik.com.
+To learn more about this and other studies, see our clinical research.

 About Water Pik, Inc.